pulumi/docs/content/blog/adopting-existing-cloud-resources-into-pulumi/index.md

 #### 3.Add `import` IDs

 As we saw earlier, to import existing resources, we simply add `import: <id>` to the resource options of a resource defined in Pulumi.
-That resources wil then be imported instead of created.
+That resource will then be imported instead of created.

 We can try this for one resource first.
 We can look in our `terraform.tfstate` file or in the Azure Portal and see that the id of the Resource Group is `/subscriptions/0282681f-7a9e-424b-80b2-96babd57a8a1/resourceGroups/tfvmex-resources`.
 So let's use that: